bob-erdman/developer-dot/communications/dev-guide_geo_soap/reference/address-location.md

           <li>10-digit FIPS code (Federal Information Processing Standards) of the matching address</li>
           <li>Format of FIPS code: SSCCCPPPPP where SS = State Code, CCC = County Code, and PPPPP = Place Code</li>
           <li>Leading zeros in the state code are lost</li>
-          <li><a class="dev-guide-link" href="/communications/dev-guide_geo_soap/geocode/special-tax-jurisdictions/">Special tax jurisdiction</a> are assigned by Avalara and start with a “99” in the state location</li>
+          <li><a class="dev-guide-link" href="/communications/dev-guide_geo_soap/geocode/special-tax-jurisdictions/">Special tax jurisdiction</a> are assigned by Avalara and start with a “99” in the State Code position</li>
         </ul>
         </td>
       </tr>